oisbel/Linux-Server-Configuration/README.md

 ```
 $ sudo apt-get install python3
 $ sudo apt-get install apache2
-$ sudo apt-get install libapache2-mod-wsgi-py3
+$ sudo apt-get install libapache2-mod-wsgi
 ```
 To configure Apache to handle requests using the WSGI module.
-You’ll do this by editing the */etc/apache2/sites-enabled/000-default.conf* file and  add the following line at the end of the *<VirtualHost>* section: **WSGIScriptAlias / /var/www/html/catalogapp.wsgi**.
-Now, *catalogapp.wsgi* will be the one the server shows instead of *index.html*.
+You’ll do this by editing the */etc/apache2/sites-enabled/000-default.conf* file and  add the following line at the end of the *<VirtualHost>* section: **WSGIScriptAlias / /var/www/html/catalog.wsgi**.
+Now, *catalog.wsgi* will be the one the server execute instead of *index.html*.
 Finally, restart Apache:
 ```
 $ sudo apache2ctl restart